eslint/eslint/docs/developer-guide/working-with-rules.md

 var RuleTester = require("eslint").RuleTester;

 var ruleTester = new RuleTester();

 ruleTester.run("my-rule", rule, {
     valid: ["bar", "baz"],
     invalid: [
         {
             code: "foo",
             errors: [
                 {
+                    // Here we are asserting that the avoideName message
+                    // was used, but not checking against the data object
+                    // used to format it.
+This form is also used when the
+                    // message has no formatting options and is just a string.
+                    messageId: "avoidName"
+                }
+            ]
+        }
+    ]
+});

+ruleTester.run("my-rule", rule, {
+    valid: ["bar", "baz"],
+    invalid: [
+        {
+            code: "foo",
+            errors: [
+                {
+                    // Here we're asserting that both the messageId "avoidName"
+                    // was used as well as the exact data used to format it.
                     messageId: "avoidName",
                     data: {
                         name: "foo"